Linux Permissions Explained

 chmod u=rw,g=r,o=r test.txt

-Note: There is no space between the categories; we only use commas to separate them.
+Note: There is no space between the categories.
+Use commas to separate them.

 Another way to specify permission is by using the octal/numeric format.
-This option is faster, as it requires less typing, although it is not as straightforward as the previous method.
+This option is faster, as it requires less typing, although it is not as straightforward as the symbolic mode.

 Instead of letters, the octal format represents privileges with numbers: